bjlittle/geovista/README.md

 ```shell
 geovista download --all
 ```
-Alternatively, just leave GeoVista to download resources on-the-fly, as and when it needs them.
+Alternatively, just leave GeoVista to download resources on-the-fly, as and when she needs them.

 To view the list of registered resources, simply:
 ```shell